 The Directors have obtained an independence declaration from the Company's auditor, Ernst & Young.
-A copy of the auditor's independence declaration to the Directors of Port Denarau Marina Limited on page 5.
+A copy of the auditor's independence declaration is set out in the Auditor's Independence Declaration to the Directors of Port Denarau Marina Limited on page 5.